 In July 2012, 4,894,500 Series A-1 preferred shares held by an individual investor were redesignated into Series B preferred shares, and then such shares were transferred to Alibaba Investment Limited for a total consideration of approximately US\$1.4 million.
-In January 2013, another 10,079,373 Series A-1 preferred shares held by the same individual investor were redesignated into Series B preferred shares, and then such shares were transferred to Alibaba Investment Limited for a total consideration of approximately US\$1.4 million.
+In January 2013, another 10,079,373 Series A-1 preferred shares held by the same individual investor were redesignated into Series B preferred shares, and then such shares were transferred to Alibaba Investment Limited for a total consideration of approximately US\$4.3 million.

-On October 21, 2013, we issued and sold 10,402,497 Series C preferred shares to Matrix Hong Kong for an aggregate consideration of approximately US\$13.0 million, 800,192 Series C preferred shares to Gothic Partners, L.P. for an aggregate consideration of approximately US\$1.0 million, 1,600,384 Series C preferred shares to Gansett Partners, L.L.C. for an aggregate consideration of approximately US\$2.0 million, 4,801,153 Series C preferred shares to PH momo investment Ltd. for an aggregate consideration of approximately US\$6.0 million, 1,600,384 Series C preferred shares to PH momo investment Ltd. for an aggregate consideration of approximately US\$2.0 million, adgregate consideration of approximately US\$6.0 million, 1,600,384 Series C preferred shares to Tenzing Holding 2011 Ltd. for an aggregate consideration of approximately US\$1.0 million, and 8,001,920 Series C preferred shares to DST Team Fund Limited for an aggregate consideration of approximately US\$10.0 million.
+On October 21, 2013, we issued and sold 10,402,497 Series C preferred shares to Matrix Hong Kong for an aggregate consideration of approximately US\$13.0 million, 800,192 Series C preferred shares to Gothic Partners, L.P. for an aggregate consideration of approximately US\$1.0 million, 1,600,384 Series C preferred shares to Gansett Partners, L.L.C. for an aggregate consideration of approximately US\$2.0 million, 4,801,153 Series C preferred shares to PH momo investment Ltd. for an aggregate consideration of approximately US\$6.0 million, 1,600,384 Series C preferred shares to Tenzing Holding 2011 Ltd. for an aggregate consideration of approximately US\$2.0 million, 8,001,920 Series C preferred shares to Alibaba Investment Limited for an aggregate consideration of approximately US\$10.0 million, and 8,001,920 Series C preferred shares to DST Team Fund Limited for an aggregate consideration of approximately US\$10.0 million.